FHA Loan Residency Requirements for Non-Citizens

 FHA requires non-permanent residents to use the property as their primary residence.
 Situations like purchasing an investment property or a vacation home are not eligible.

-DACA Recipients Have Home Buying Options with FHA Loans and Online Lenders
+Home Buying Options for DACA Recipients with FHA Loans and Online Lenders

 • DACA recipients can qualify for FHA loans and other types of mortgages.